This delicious and healthy Lentil Loaf is perfect for the holidays. It's hearty, oil-free, nut-free, gluten-free, and vegan.

 - Fennel seeds

-- Rolled oats, coarsely ground and gluten free (if sensitive)
+- Rolled oats, coarsely ground and gluten-free (if sensitive)

-Pro tip for ingredients
+Pro tip for organizing the ingredients

 Yes, this lentil loaf has a lot of ingredients, so here's a pro tip.
 Organize the ingredients upfront into three groups:

-1: Arrange the lentils, bay leaf, water and quinoa together.
+1: Arrange the lentils, bay leaf, water, and quinoa together.

 2: Then group the chopped onion, garlic, jalapeno, celery, and carrot with the thyme and oregano.

-3: The third group includes all the other ingredients: raisins, ground flaxseeds, Dijon mustard, tomato paste, coconut aminos, tamari, tahini, nutritional yeast, fennel seeds and coarsely ground rolled oats.
+3: The third group includes all the other ingredients: raisins, ground flaxseeds, Dijon mustard, tomato paste, coconut aminos, tamari, tahini, nutritional yeast, fennel seeds, and coarsely ground rolled oats.

 How to Prepare